assemblee-virtuelle/semapps/website/docs/governance/organisation-and-roles.md

 ### Responsibilities
 - Listen to the needs of different product owners, keeping in touch
 - List the needs of the various products that wish to rely on SemApps.
-- Prioritize the different functionalities to be developed.
 - Organize arbitration sessions, either at the technical level or at the governance level, to choose what goes into SemApps core (= maintained by the team)
 - Inform the SemApps team and in particular the Development role of priorities when they are funded
 - Define detailed functional specifications